bio-tools/biotoolsDocs/curators_guide.rst

 **Manually verified guidelines**

-- **1.** todo
+- **1.** **MUST** acurately reflect the software maturity.

+.. attention:: Normally only the developer or provider of a tool is sure of its maturity.
+If you are not sure, then do not complete this field.

 .. note::
    **biotoolsSchema syntax**

    - one or more terms from a controlled vocabulary (see below)

-- assign the tag (see below) that is most applicable; if you are not sure, then do not complete this field

 .. csv-table::
    :header: "Maturity", "Description"
    :widths: 25, 100